-Croydon Council have commissioned LifeLine to deliver three evidence based parenting programmes on their behalf within Children's Centres in the Borough.
+Croydon Council have commissioned LifeLine to deliver the evidence based parenting programme 'Strengthening Families Strengthening Communities' on behalf of the Race Equality Foundation within Children's Centres in the Borough.

 Department of Health